mirko-wegemann/mirko-wegemann.github.io/_pages/pcwe25.md

     <h4>Week 6: Roundtable</h4>
     Do citizens behave rationally when casting their vote?
 In this week, we will discuss your essays. <br>
     <a href="{{ site.url }}assets/pdf/pcwe25/roundtable1.pdf">Slides</a><br><br>
+    <h4>Week 7: Issue Competition</body</body>h4>
+    In this week, we will switch the perspective and focus on the strategic behavior of political parties.
+In the first session of this bloc, we will focus on issue competition of parties.
+Moreover, we will access data from the <a href="https://manifesto-project.wzb.eu/datasets">Manifesto Project</a> (please register and download the .csv-file in preparation of the session). <br>
+    <a href="{{ site.url }}assets/code/pcwe25/parties.Rmd">R Code</a><br><br>